 I will not be shopping on Black Friday but maybe you’re nicer than me or maybe you enjoy the hustle of the first official day of the holiday shopping season or maybe you like to suffer in the name of a bargain.
 I am not here to judge, I am here to help you.

 Some stores are (not surprisingly) sending cease and desist letters to sites publishing these ads early.
 You’ve got two choices, read the site obsessively or look for word of mouth conversation once the ads are pulled.

-As Kalle Lasn of the AdBusters foundation says: “Buy Nothing Day isn’t just about changing your routine for one day.
-It’s about starting a lasting lifestyle commitment.
-With over six billion people on the planet, it is the responsibility of the most affluent – the upper 20% that consumes 80% of the world’s resources – to set out on a new path.”
+“Buy Nothing Day isn’t just about changing your routine for one day,” says Kalle Lasn of the AdBusters foundation.
+“It’s about starting a lasting lifestyle commitment.
+With over six billion people on the planet, it is the responsibility of the most affluent – the upper 20 percent that consumes 80 percent of the world’s resources – to set out on a new path.”

-Okay but Mr Lasn, how can I say no to just one $55 camcorder?
+Okay but Mr. Lasn, how can I say no to just one $55 camcorder?

 More on Holiday Shopping From AlphaMom

 - 5 Ways to Keep Online Holiday Shopping Fraud Free

 - ‘Tis the Season to Panic About Shopping for Teens

 - How to Reduce Holiday Gift-Giving Stress

 Photo source: Depositphotos/urban_light